Producciones PUNCH: History

 It wasn't just a programadora, however: one of its early businesses was outdoor advertising.

-It was one of the programadoras that became part of the association OTI de Colómbia, which produced the Olympic Games and the World Cup.
+It was one of the programadoras that became part of the association OTI de Colombia, which produced the Olympic Games and the World Cup.
 Other members of OTI included RCN TV, RTI Colombia, Caracol TV, Producciones JES and Datos y Mensajes.
 In the private channel bidding of 1997, it was one of the losing bids (leading a consortium known as T.V.
 Color S.A.).

 Closure

 In May 2000, PUNCH returned all of its programming spaces to Inravisión.
 It was not the first programadora to do so, but it was the most important occurrence of such at the time.
 Audiovisuales took over the spaces, increasing its program output to 41 hours a week.
 Though at the time it continued production for Caracol Televisión, its administration was declared expired in July 2000 for not honoring its debts.